Limited-time pricing: all paid plugins €19. Effects Bundle €59. No coupon needed. Shop now →

 Gain reduction Visible per active lane

-Footer readout Quality, latency, sample rate, CPU, version
+Footer readout Oversampling rate, latency, sample rate, CPU, version

 Formats